South Korean hwan: Coins

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 The 10 and 50 hwan coins continued to circulate until March 22, 1975, accepted as if it were 1 and 5 won coins, respectively.
 The 100 hwan coins were withdrawn on June 10, 1962.

 Banknotes

 In 1953, banknotes were introduced in denominations of 1, 5, 10, 100 and 1000 hwan.
 Some of these notes were printed in the U.S. and gave the denomination in English and Hangul as won.
 500 hwan notes were introduced in 1956, followed by 1000 hwan in 1957 and 50 hwan in 1958.

 American printed notes

 The first hwan notes were printed by the United States Government Printing Office.
 All Hanja and Hangul inscription on both the obverse and reverse sides of these notes are written right to left (traditional direction), instead of the modern (Westernized) left to right.

 They have a few obvious defects.
 The term "hwan" is written in Hanja (圜) while "won" is written in Hangul (원) and English.
 Those problems were attributed to an urgent need for new banknotes and the change in currency name, as well as the decision to commission the new notes to be manufactured in the United States.
 Unaware banknote catalog editors may erroneously categorize these notes as part of the old won system, such as the Standard Catalog of World Paper Money by Albert Pick.